nellaschema/data-engineering/ftw/retail-transactions-dataset/03-ingesting-files-to-bronze-layer.md

 └── customers_march.csv
 ```

-I can run the same `COPY INTO` statement again to ingest the new file.
+We can run the same `COPY INTO` statement again to ingest the new file.

 ## Automation